bjoern-andres/graph/README.md

 This indexing simplifies the implementation of algorithms for static graphs.
 In dynamic settings where vertices and edges are removed from a graph, indices of vertices and edges can change.
-These changes can be followed, if necessary, by means of a visitor.
+These changes can be followed, if necessary, via callbacks.
 Subgraphs are defined by subgraph masks.